White-tailed deer: Predators

 Most primary natural predators of white-tailed deer have been essentially extirpated in eastern North America, with a very small number of reintroduced critically endangered red wolves, around North Carolina and a small remnant population of Florida panthers, a subspecies of the cougar.
 Gray wolves, the leading cause of deer mortality where they overlap, co-occur with whitetails in northern Minnesota, Wisconsin, Michigan, and most of Canada.
-This almost certainly plays a role in the overpopulation issues with this species.
+The abundant deer population has helped play a role in the healthy recovery of the Great Lakes wolf population.
 Coyotes, widespread and with a rapidly expanding population, are often the only major nonhuman predator of the species in the Eastern U.S., besides an occasional domestic dog.
 In some areas, American black bears are also significant predators.
 In north-central Pennsylvania, black bears were found to be nearly as common predators of fawns as coyotes.
 Bobcats, still fairly widespread, usually only exploit deer as prey when smaller prey is scarce.
 Discussions have occurred regarding the possible reintroduction of gray wolves and cougars to sections of the eastern United States, largely because of the apparent controlling effect they have through deer predation on local ecosystems, as has been illustrated in the reintroduction of wolves to Yellowstone National Park and their controlling effect on previously overpopulated elk.
 However, due to the heavy urban development in much of the Eastern U.S., and fear for livestock and human lives, such ideas have ultimately been rejected by local communities and/or by government services and have not been carried through.

-In areas where they are heavily hunted by humans, deer run almost immediately from people and are quite wary even where not heavily hunted.
-In most areas where hunting may occur deer seem to develop an acute sense of time and a fondness for metro parks and golf courses.
-This rather odd occurrence is best noted in Michigan, where in the lower peninsula around late August early September they begin to move out of less developed areas in favor of living near human settlements.